Kenan Stadium: History

 However, the most significantly visible portion of the renovation was the addition of 2,980 seats.
 The additional seats in the end zone, named the Blue Zone, would be "1,836 seats in the Concourse Club just a few feet from the field, 824 seats in the Upper Club/Loge on the fourth floor and 320 seats in 20 suites on the fifth floor".
 The individual suites, each of which has 16 seats, will sell for $50,000 per year.
 Each seat in the club levels range from $750 to $2,500 per season.
 Furthermore, the construction of a new concourse in front of the Carolina Student-Athlete Center for Excellence would allow fans to move around the entire perimeter of Kenan Stadium for the first time.
 The exterior of the new section is similar in appearance to the Bell Tower.

 The 2011 renovation and expansion fully enclosed the stadium for the first time in its history.
 This facility houses the Loudermilk Center for Student Excellence as well as 3,000 additional premium club, suite seating and lounge areas in the east end zone, bringing total stadium capacity to 63,000.
 As part of this addition, HD video boards were installed on each end of the stadium.
 In 2016, new ribbon boards and updated concessions were added.
 In 2018, the metal bleachers that had been in place for almost half a century were replaced with individual seats, reducing capacity to 50,500.
 The stadium switched the playing surface from natural grass to a RootZone synthetic grass surface manufactured by AstroTurf for the 2019 season.
 For the 2025 season the stadium will be switching back to natural grass with a synthetic turf perimeter.

-William R. Kenan, to whom (along with his wife) the stadium was dedicated since its construction in 1927, was involved with the white supremacist Red Shirts who conducted the Wilmington insurrection of 1898.
+William R. Kenan, to whom (along with his wife) the stadium was dedicated since its construction in 1927, was involved with the white supremacist Red Shirts who conducted the Wilmington massacre.
 In 2018, the university removed the dedication plaque and renamed the venue Kenan Stadium in honor of Kenan Jr. who made the original donation.